Baby, Baby My Love's All for You

 "Baby, Baby My Love's All for You" is a song by Deniece Williams, released as a single in October 1977 by Columbia Records.
 The song reached No. 13 on the US Billboard Hot Soul Songs chart, No. 5 on the UK Blues & Soul Top British Soul Singles chart and No. 32 on the UK Pop Singles chart.

 Overview

-"Baby, Baby My Love's All for You" was produced by Maurice White and composed by Verdine White with Robert White.
+"Baby, Baby My Love's All for You" was produced by Maurice White and composed by Verdine White with Robert Wright.
 The song also appeared on Williams's 1977 album Song Bird.